ilya-filatov-94/ilya-filatov-94/README.md

 ## About me
 Hi, I'm Ilya. 👋

 I am a development engineer with 5 years of experience programming logic controllers and programming graphical touch displays.
 I am currently working and studying frontend software development.
-The main direction of study is the React JS library.
+I’m also learning some backend technologies on Node JS.
+Currently I am working as a React frontend-developer and studying the framework Next JS.

 ### 💻 Languages and technologies: